-- 1. To make the students conversant with cement and lime and its uses. - 2.
-To make the student acquire sound knowledge of abrasives - 3.
-To make the student acquire sound knowledge of refractories. - 4.
+- 1. To make the students conversant with cement and lime - 2.
+To make the students to aware about uses of cement and lime. - 3.
+To make the student acquire sound knowledge of abrasives and refractories. - 4.
 To acquaint the student with concepts of inorganic chemicals. - 5.
-To develop an understanding of the basic concepts of explosives. - 6.
+To develop an understanding of the basic conceptsexplosives. - 6.
 To acquaint the students with the basics of agriculture chemicals.

-- 1. Outline the basic chemistry of cement and lime (K) - 2.
-Examine the uses of abrasives and refractories (S) - 3.
-Identify the usage of the inorganic chemicals.
-(S) - 4.
-Identify the concepts of explosives and smoke screens (S) - 5.
-Identify the usage of the agriculture chemicals (S) - 6.
-Integrate the chemical principles in the projects undertaken in field of engineering and technology (A)
+- 1. Outline the basic chemistry of cement and lime. - 2.
+Examine the uses of abrasives and refractories. - 3.
+Identify the usage of the inorganic chemicals. - 4.
+Identify the concepts of explosives and smoke screens . - 5.
+Identify the usage of the agriculture chemicals - 6.
+Integrate the chemical principles in the projects undertaken in field of engineering and technology.